 - Start of the contract is not the only time when you might experience cash flow problems.

-- Be aware that the Daily Subsistence Allowance will stop after the 10th month decreasing your monthly income by around 1000 euros monthly.
+- Be aware that the Daily Subsistence Allowance will stop after either the 4th or the 10th month decreasing your income by around 1000 euros monthly.
 Don’t get used to it and better save it up.

 - Pay attention to the terms and conditions of your kids’ school costs reimbursement rules.
-Often it is done quarterly or even less frequently.
-You might have to be able to pre-finance from your own pocket 3 to 5 months of school costs.
+If the location of your institution does not have a European School, you might have to regulary for 3 to 5 months of school costs that are reimbursed retroactively.